jahangir842/shinobi/README.md

 - `shinobi-pvc.yaml`: `PersistentVolumeClaim`s that request storage from the `PersistentVolume`s.
 - `shinobi-deployment.yaml`: Deploys the Shinobi application.
 It uses the official development image and mounts the persistent volumes for data storage.
 - `shinobi-service.yaml`: Exposes the Shinobi web UI and FTP service using a `NodePort` service.
+- `shinobi-ingress.yaml`: Creates an Ingress resource to expose the Shinobi web UI via the hostname `shinobi.local`.

 ## Prerequisites

 - A running Kubernetes cluster.
 - `kubectl` installed and configured to communicate with your cluster.
 - Host directories for persistent storage.
+- An Ingress controller (like NGINX) running in your cluster.

 ## Deployment